Judges wary of Apple's claims of phone patent harm by Samsung

 Judge Sharon Prost said she was “having a hard time getting past irreparable harm.”

-But on rebuttal, Lee said other smartphone companies, like Google Inc and Huawei Technologies Co Ltd [HWT.UL], had not licensed the technology.
+But on rebuttal, Lee said other smartphone companies, like Google Inc and Huawei Technologies Co Ltd, had not licensed the technology.

 Samsung lawyer Kathleen Sullivan of Quinn Emanuel Urquhart & Sullivan LLP said the South Korean company had all but stopped using the patents, so no injunction was needed.